vladlu/wp-prod/README.md

 # About

-This is a production system for WordPress developers which makes life easier.
+A production system for WordPress developers which makes life easier.

 # How to use